-As of 31 December 2023, the Group's largest retirement benefit plans are in the United States, Germany, Sweden, Belgium, Canada, France, the United Kingdom, and Russia.
-These eight countries account for nearly 97.7% of total commitments under the defined benefit plans.
+As of 31 December 2024, the Group's largest retirement benefit plans are in the United States, Germany, Sweden, Belgium, Canada, France, the United Kingdom, and Russia.
+These eight countries account for nearly 96.0% of total commitments under the defined benefit plans.

-In the US and UK, Group pension schemes have been closed to new participants and to the accrual of rights for several years.
-The Group's plans in Canada are now closed.
+In the United States, Canada, and the United Kingdom, Group pension schemes have been closed to new participants and to the accrual of rights for several years.
 These plans are pre-financed in accordance with local legislation.
 In addition, the Group operates medical and life insurance reimbursement schemes for certain employees in the United States.
 These plans are not covered by financing assets and are now closed.